Joyce Johnson (author): Personal life

 At 13, she began spending time in Washington Square Park, a nexus of the era's bohemian and folk-music culture.
 She attended Barnard College at 16.
 She found that most of the students attending Barnard College were middle-class women sent there by their family to find a good husband.
-However, those women rebelled against that being their sole reason to attend school and decided to take that opportunity to run away from social expectations and build their own identity as an independent women.
+Some of these women rebelled against that being their sole reason to attend school and moved from social expectations to build their own identity as independent women.
 This led to Johnson's advocacy for women as individuals rather than just wife-material.

 Johnson revealed in her book, Door Wide Open that when she was born, her mother wanted her to be a prodigy.
 One of her mother's dreams, when she was young, was to be a concert singer and she pushed Johnson to follow a musical path.
 Growing up into her teen years, her mother prepared for Johnson's breakthrough by enrolling her into multiple expensive training of writing musical comedies, she was trained to write and compose her own music and scripts.
-Her mother back then was her manager and told her she would not have to get married so early and that it could wait until she was more "established" in her career.
-However, when she was in Barnard College, sex became a threat to her mother's control over her.
-Her mother lived across the street from where Johnson lived to keep a close eye on her.
 While Johnson carried on writing musical comedies for her mother, she also wrote stories that she would not dare bring home or let her mother read.
 One story was published in the Barnard Literary magazine about Johnson's strained relationship with her family.

 Johnson recalled living a double life until she was eighteen, during that time she was in a relationship with a Barnard instructor named Donald Cook who was ten years her senior and was also Lucien Carr’s and Allen Ginsberg's Columbia classmate.
 From her relationship with Cook, she was introduced to Carl Solomon, Burroughs and Ginsberg.
 Ginsberg and Johnson met at Cook's apartment when she was 16, and from here began her friendship with Ginsberg.